DarlanNoetzold/wineQuality/README.md

 # wineQuality
-## Desenvolvimento
+## Development
-* Foi usado Python 3.9.
+* Python 3.9 was used.
-* E as bibliotecas Pandas, Sklearn, Numpy, Flask e Pickle.
+* And the libraries Pandas, Sklearn, Numpy, Flask and Pickle.

-## Projeto
+## Project
-* Projeto de uma API com um modelo de predição de qualidade de vinhos.
-A API devolve os resultados da predição.
+* Design of an API with a wine quality prediction model.
+The API returns the prediction results.
-* Foi feita manipulçao e adaptação de alguns dados para o melhor uso dos memos.
+* Some data was manipulated and adapted to make better use of the models.

 ---

-### Dados de Entrada:
+### Input Data:
-* Formato: "fixed acidity", "volatile acidity", "citric acid";"residual sugar";"chlorides";"free sulfur dioxide";"total sulfur dioxide";"density";"pH";"sulphates";"alcohol"
+* Format: "fixed acidity", "volatile acidity", "citric acid";"residual sugar";"chlorides";"free sulfur dioxide";"total sulfur dioxide";"density";"pH";"sulphates";"alcohol"

-Link da API:
+API Link:
 * https://wine-quality-model.herokuapp.com/predict

 ---